Moving to Lafayette: Lafayette, LA Relocation & Homebuyer Guide

 Things to Do in Lafayette

 Lafayette is full of rich culture and some of the state's tastiest Cajun food.
 Whatever type of history you are interested in, you can find a museum catered to that subject in Lafayette.
-From reconstructed historical homes to sports, the arts, and the country's top-rated Mardi Gras festivities, Lafayette has something for everyone.
+From reconstructed historical homes to sports, the arts, fun facts about Lafayette, and the country's top-rated Mardi Gras festivities, Lafayette has something for everyone.

 The entire state of Louisiana is known as "Sportsman's Paradise", and Lafayette is no exception.
 With only 25 miles separating Lafayette residents from the coast, there are a number of land and water activities that residents can partake in throughout the year.